From the first day of its establishment, Right Side NGO has become a trustable partner for many national and international organizations and donors.

 The aim of the project was to organize a security workshop for transgender people, develop guidelines on the safety and security of the community and provide legal assistance to our beneficiaries.

-The project was to improve the security system in the community center and add additional security measures there.
+The project aimed to improve the security system in the community center and add additional security measures there.

 The project tried to convey that transgender, homosexual, androgynous and other non-binary people were not somewhere far away, but nearby, next to us, in our surroundings.
 The community became the main heroes of the photos in the background of the picturesque regions of Armenia: the Matenadaran, Republic Square, Complex after Karen Demirchyan, Opera House, the pagan temple of Garni, Grigor Lusavorich Church, Zvartnots temple, Cascad, etc. The aim of the project was to show the public that, despite the sexual orientation and gender identity of a person, everyone is equal and everyone can love no matter what.